Kubernetes How-To - World's Greatest Single-Page Source for Kubernetes

 IMPORTANT Don't blanket-delete failed Pods from critical namespaces without understanding the blast radius.
 If a controller is flapping, clean up once after you stabilize the cause.

 EDITOR'S NOTE My routine is: skim evictions, spot the common node, check top/describe node, fix pressure, then clean up Pods.
-Cleaning first just hides the signal you need.
+Cleaning first just hides the signal/details I need.
 If it's a resource issue on a node, I tend to spend a bit of time rebalancing the workloads for a more even nodal spread.

 Kubernetes: How to enter a pod